LSIND/Gemstones-Convolutional-Neural-Network/README.md

 6. Plot images
 * Using `matplotlib` and `random` show 16 (4x4) random images from the set and their labels (as string and as number).

-## 3. Split data into train and validation sets
+## 2. Split train data into train and validation sets
 * use `sklearn` to split `Train_Imgs`, `Train_Lbls` into train (80%) and validation (20%) sets. **Important!**

 # IV.
-Build a Convolutional neural network
+Build a Convolutional Neural Network
 > for multiclass classification

 ## 1. Import keras